 Repairing the vehicles, including completely replacing the batteries, is expected to cost $2 billion.
 The settlement between the two companies is considered a major win for the automaker and is expected to help it recover its losses in the third quarter.
-The manufacturing issues occurred at LG Battery Solution’s plants in South Korea and Michigan.
+The manufacturing issues occurred at LG Battery Solution’s South Korea and Michigan plants.

-The manufacturing defects in the Bolt EVs include a torn anode tab and folded separator that, when present in the same battery cell, increase the risk of a fire.
-GM officials said both companies’ engineering and manufacturing teams are collaborating on speeding up production of new battery modules and expect to begin repairing customer vehicles as early as this month.
+The manufacturing defects in the Bolt EVs include a torn anode tab and folded separator that increase the risk of fire when present in the same battery cell.
+GM officials said that both companies’ engineering and manufacturing teams are collaborating to speed up the production of new battery modules and expect to begin repairing customer vehicles as early as this month.

 Two Manufacturing Defects

 The defective batteries have caused at least 13 vehicles to catch fire.
 The faulty lithium-ion cells in question had two manufacturing defects.
 One is a torn anode tab, the piece of the negative electrode that allows the cell to be wired into a group of cells called a module and then into the full battery pack.

 The other is a folded separator, the thin sheet of material that separates the anode and cathode.
 In some cases, when both defects are present in the same cell, the chance of a fire is increased.
 A fire within even a portion of the battery pack remains a serious event that can cause substantial damage to the vehicle.